secar600/secar-documents/source/jensa.rst

 - Make sure :code:`V1` is open.
 - Open the manual air vent valve (see :numref:`air_vent`) on the scroll pump slowly.
 Once the pressure gauges in the gas handling system read 730 – 760 Torr, the system is vented.
 Note that :code:`SCR_BTS34:CMG_D1465K` and :code:`SCR_BTS34:CMG_D1465M` will only read 100 Torr and 1 Torr, respectively, since these are the maximum pressures reached by these two gauges.
+- Once the system is fully vented, close the :numref:`air_vent` manual vent valve.

 To vent with dry nitrogen: